flyerhq/react-native-chat-ui/docs/advanced-usage.md

 :::

 On tap, images will be previewed inside an interactive image gallery.
-To disable the image gallery pass `disableImageGallery` prop to the `Chat` component.
+To disable the image gallery pass `disableImageGallery` property to the `Chat` component.

 ## Files